 Eye Floaters, Flashes and Spots

 Eye floaters are tiny spots, specks, flecks and cobwebs that drift aimlessly around in your field of vision.
-While they are annoying, ordinary eye floaters and spots are very common and usually aren’t cause for concern.
+While they are annoying, ordinary eye floaters and spots are very common eye conditions and usually aren’t cause for concern.
 However, if you see a shower of floaters and spots, especially if they are accompanied by flashes of light, you should seek medical attention immediately from Ophthalmology Associates.
-The sudden appearance of these symptoms could mean that the vitreous is pulling away from your retina—a condition called posterior vitreous detachment.
+The sudden appearance of these symptoms is a medical eye condition and could mean that the vitreous is pulling away from your retina—a condition called posterior vitreous detachment.

 Our doctors do outreach care including exams and surgery.
 Check out our locations.